musicformellons/seaplane-cli/seaplane-cli/tests/ui/trycmd/seaplane-formation/land.md

 Options:
   -a, --all
-          Stop all matching Formations even when FORMATION is ambiguous
+          Operate on all matching local Formation Plans even when the name or ID is ambiguous

   -v, --verbose...
           Display more verbose output